spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

     		this.source.output().send(MessageBuilder.withPayload(usageDetail).build());
     	}
     }
     ```

-**TODO some discussion of the annotations should be made**
+The `@EnableBinding` annotation indicates that you want to bind your application to the messaging middleware.
+The annotation takes one or more interfaces as a parameter, in this case the [Source](https://github.com/spring-cloud/spring-cloud-stream/blob/master/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/messaging/Source.java) interface that defines an output channel named `output`.
+In the case of RabbitMQ, messages sent to the `output` channel are in turn sent the RabbitMQ message broker using a `TopicExchange`.

+The `@EnableScheduling` annotation indicates that you want to enable Spring's scheduling capabilities, which will invoked `@Scheduled` annotated methods with the specified `fixedDelay` of `1` second.

+The `sendEvents` method constructs a `UsageDetail` object and then sends it to the the output channel by accessing the `Source` object's `output().send()` method.

 #### Building

 Now let’s build the Usage Detail Sender application.
 In the directory `usage-detail-sender` use the following command to build the project using maven.

 ```bash
 ./mvnw clean package